dhcmrlchtdj/hematite/note/data/sqlite3.md

 > WITHOUT ROWID tables are implemented using ordinary B-Trees with content
 > stored on both leaves and intermediate nodes.

-rowid 是 b+tree
+rowid 是 b*-tree
-without rowid 是 btree
+without rowid 是 b-tree

 ---